EnableLabs/dee_bee/README.md

 ### Settings Configuration

-Dee Bee requires a settings files in YAML to instruct how backups, rotations, and synchronisztions are to be performed.
+Dee Bee requires a settings files in YAML to instruct how backups, rotations, and synchronizations are to be performed.

 Your settings yaml file should follow the hash schema as follows: